PeterMosmans/ansible-role-bootstrap/README.md

 ```
 bootstrap_packages:
   - git
+  - python3-pip
   - sudo
   - ufw
 ```

 **bootstrap_packages_remove**: A list with packages that will be removed by default.
 The defaults can be found in `defaults/main.yml`:
 ```
 bootstrap_packages_remove:
-# packages for bare metal
+  # packages not needed on bare metal
   - acpid
   - bluez
   - crda